-10mA for specialist uses e.g. laboratories or where children may need to be protected.
-30mA ideal for domestic situations and is the most commonly used.
-It is a requirement of the Wiring Regulations that all socket outlets 'which might reasonably be expected' to supply equipment to be used outside the dwelling (the equipotential zone).
-100mA for protection against indirect contact situations.
-Less likelihood of nuisance tripping and therefore could be used to protect a freezer circuit.
-300mA for fire risk protection.
+for specialist uses e.g. laboratories or where children may need to be protected. ideal for domestic situations and is the most commonly used.
+It is a requirement of the Wiring Regulations that all socket outlets 'which might reasonably be expected' to supply equipment to be used outside the dwelling (the equipotential zone). for protection against indirect contact situations.
+Less likelihood of nuisance tripping and therefore could be used to protect a freezer circuit. for fire risk protection.

 Inadvertently cutting through electric mower cables has resulted in many avoidable deaths.
 Every precaution however should be taken to ensure the safe use of equipment rather than relying on the RCD for protection against shock.
-RCDs themselves are not 100% reliable and, in rare instances, may malfunction and fail to cut off the current in a critical situation.
-It is proposed in the review mentioned above that RCDs be installed on a number of circuits such as the downstairs ring, circuits to sheds and garages, pond pump and other outdoor circuits where the risk of electrocution is greatest.
+RCDs themselves are not 100% reliable and, in rare instances, may malfunction and fail to cut off the current in a critical situation. proposed in the review mentioned above that RCDs be installed on a number of securits such as the downstairs ring, circuits to sheds and garages, pond pump and other relation circuits where the risk of electrocution is greatest.
 RoSPA welcomes this proposal.

-1.5.2.
-Tthe ring and redial type circuits
+152. Tthe ring and redial type circuits

-the sockets and how they are planed in ring type or redial ciruic the ring circuit is a circuit which appear in the series way each component behind the other spur can be connected to an existing socket, on either a ring main or a redial circuit, providing that socket does not already have a spur.
-That is only one spur per socket is allowed and the number of spurs must not exceed the number of sockets.
-If this is necessary in any part of the home the only way we can do this is by adding another ring main or by extending one of the ring mains we have.
+the sockets and how they are planed in ring type or redial ciruic be ring circuit is a circuit which appear in the series way each component behind the other can be connected to an existing socket, on either a ring main or a redial circuit, reviding that socket does not already have a spur.
+That is only one spur per socket is lowed and the number of spurs must not exceed the number of sockets.
+If this is necessary any part of the home the only way we can do this is by adding another ring main or by extending one of the ring mains we have.